 Hollywood Kissing Beijing’s Ass

-Pride Deadly Fury As a demonstration of the lengths that Hollywood is willing to go not to offend China MGM changed the villains in its $60 million 2010 remake of “Red Dawn” from Chinese to North Korean without Beijing even uttering a critical word.
+Pride Deadly Fury As a demonstration of the lengths that Hollywood is willing to go not to offend China MGM changed the villains in its $60 million 2010 remake of “Red Dawn” from Chinese to North Korean without Beijing saying anything.
 Ben Fritz and John Horn, Los Angeles Times wrote in the Los Angeles Times: “When MGM decided a few years ago to remake "Red Dawn," a 1984 Cold War drama about a bunch of American farm kids repelling a Soviet invasion, the studio needed new villains, since the U.S.S.R. had collapsed in 1991.
 The producers substituted Chinese aggressors for the Soviets and filmed the movie in Michigan in 2009.”
+But potential distributors are nervous about becoming associated with the finished film, concerned that doing so would harm their ability to do business in China.
+As a result, the filmmakers digitally erased Chinese flags and military symbols from "Red Dawn," substituting dialogue and altering the film to depict much of the invading force as being from North Korea.
 [Source: Ben Fritz and John Horn, Los Angeles Times, March 16, 2011]

 Image Sources: Wikipedia, Ohio State University: IMDB, Chinese B shots from Asia Obscura